justincrosbie/passkeyme-docs/docs/sdks/react/passkey-button.md

 # 🚀 PasskeymeButton

-`PasskeymeButton` provides a **streamlined integration with PasskeyMe's hosted authentication pages**.
+`PasskeymeButton` provides a **streamlined integration with Passkeyme's hosted authentication pages**.
 Perfect when you want the simplicity of hosted auth but with the convenience of React components and proper event handling.

 ## ✨ **Why PasskeymeButton?**

-- **🚀 Hosted Auth Integration** - Redirect to PasskeyMe's optimized auth pages
+- **🚀 Hosted Auth Integration** - Redirect to Passkeyme's optimized auth pages
 - **⚡ Zero Maintenance** - We handle updates, security, and browser compatibility
 - **🎨 React-Native Feel** - Component-based API with proper TypeScript support
 - **🔄 Event Handling** - Proper callbacks for success, error, and loading states